khulnasoft/integrations-core/solr/README.md

 ### Commands to view the available metrics

-The `datadog-agent jmx` command was added in version 4.1.0.
+The `khulnasoft-agent jmx` command was added in version 4.1.0.

 - List attributes that match at least one of your instances configuration:
-  `sudo datadog-agent jmx list matching`
+  `sudo khulnasoft-agent jmx list matching`
 - List attributes that do match one of your instances configuration but that are not being collected because it would exceed the number of metrics that can be collected:
-  `sudo datadog-agent jmx list limited`
+  `sudo khulnasoft-agent jmx list limited`
 - List attributes expected to be collected by your current instances configuration:
-  `sudo datadog-agent jmx list collected`
+  `sudo khulnasoft-agent jmx list collected`
 - List attributes that don't match any of your instances configuration:
-  `sudo datadog-agent jmx list not-matching`
+  `sudo khulnasoft-agent jmx list not-matching`
 - List every attributes available that has a type supported by JMXFetch:
-  `sudo datadog-agent jmx list everything`
+  `sudo khulnasoft-agent jmx list everything`
 - Start the collection of metrics based on your current configuration and display them in the console:
-  `sudo datadog-agent jmx collect`
+  `sudo khulnasoft-agent jmx collect`

 ## Further Reading

 ### Parsing a string value into a number

-If your jmxfetch returns only string values like **false** and **true** and you want to transform it into a Datadog gauge metric for advanced usages.
+If your jmxfetch returns only string values like **false** and **true** and you want to transform it into a Khulnasoft gauge metric for advanced usages.
 For instance if you want the following equivalence for your jmxfetch:

 ```text
 "myJmxfetch:false" = myJmxfetch:0